 - 9 out of 10 lung cancers are caused by smoking.

-- Cigarettes contain over 4,000 chemicals, 60 of which are known to cause cancer.
+- Cigarettes contain over 7,000 chemicals: many of them are toxic, and 69 of them are known to cause cancer.

 - Half of all smokers will die from a tobacco-related disease.

 The National Cancer Registry, Ireland (NCRI) records information on all cancer cases occurring in Ireland.